 The health, safety, and well-being of our VIU community is the primary focus that guides the decisions of VIU relative to COVID-19.

-VIU decisions regarding activities during Spring 2022 are informed by Italian national legislation, Veneto Regional legislation, Italian ministerial guidance, and the recommendations of the scientific community.
+VIU decisions regarding the Graduate activities during Spring 2022 are informed by Italian national legislation, Veneto Regional legislation, Italian ministerial guidance, and the recommendations of the scientific community.

-All members of the VIU Community will be expected to participate fully in our joint efforts to limit the potential spread of the coronavirus, and must agree to the co-responsibility pact in order to attend on-campus academic activities and VIU events.
+All members of the VIU Community must agree to the co-responsibility pact in order to attend on-campus academic activities and VIU events.

 Each program or event is issuing program-specific information and a Co-Responsibility Pact.
 All students, professors, participants, and staff must accept the Co-Responsibility Pact before attending activities on campus.